lydongcanh/StockPricePrediction/README.md

 # Stock prices prediction using machine learning

 ## How to run
-- Install required modules if needed.
+- Install required modules if needed:
 ```
 pip install -r requirements.txt
 ```

-- Run the prediction
+- Run the prediction:
 ```
 python .\prediction.py
 ```